 Hookup culture accepts and encourages casual sexual encounters, including one-night stands and other related activities which focus on physical pleasure without necessarily including emotional bonding.
 As is illuminated in the Introduction, that sort of behavior is completely backward from polyamory.

 Polyamory is sometimes criticized as being unethical, particularly by people who maintain Western Judeo-Christian religious traditions.
-However if you have read the Introduction and the misconceptions above, it should be evident that the ethics at the core of polyamory are well substantiated compared to most, especially ones rooted in the morals of repressive, possessive, jealous, vengeful deities.
+However if you have read the Introduction and the misconceptions above, it should be evident that the ethics at the core of polyamory are well substantiated compared to those of repressive, possessive, jealous, vengeful deities.

 The bottom line is that there seems to be ethical challenges with any type of relationship.
 But all other things being equal, where being true to one's self and others is concerned, polyamory tends to come out on top.
-So the real ethical problem isn't with genuine polyamory, but with biased portrayals and interpretations that unfairly paint polyamory as unethical.TOP
+So the real ethical problem isn't with genuine polyamory, but with biased and innacurate portrayals that unfairly paint polyamory as unethical.TOP

 Hopefully the ten myths about polyamory outlined on this page will help some people think first before judging.
 Here again is the list, but this time in the context of what polyamory isn't: